 There are two general classes of reasons why scholars engage in STS or the history of technology.
 One is utilitarian, an effort to better understand technology in society so that we can generate better social and technical outcomes.
 The other is simple curiosity, which when institutionalized is called inquiry: we should know things about the tools that mediate our relationship with the physical world and each other.
 My career reflects both paths.

 I organize my studies of the internet around a book project, with offshoots in a co-authored book and ongoing articles.
-My book is about the relationship between the technical design of core internet protocols and their management: in other words, how material and technical characteristics of an infrastructure sets limits on the ways that it may be governed.
+My book, under contract with MIT Press, is about the relationship between the technical design of core internet protocols and their management: in other words, how material and technical characteristics of an infrastructure sets limits on the ways that it may be governed.
 (For the interested, these include the Transmission Control Protocol / TCP, Internet Protocol / IP, Universal Datagram Protocol / UDP, Border Gateway Protocol / BGP, the Domain Name System / DNS, and Simple Mail Transfer Protocol / SMTP, as well as their predecessors.)
-It is also a study of technical design, and an investigation into how technologies can reflect values present in the broader society, but about which their designers were unaware.
+It is also a study of technical design, and an investigation into how technologies can reflect values from the community in which they were constructed.

 Select Recent Publications

 - 2018.
 “Infrastructure and Maintenance at the Defense Communications Agency: Recasting Computer Networks in the History of Technology.”
 Technology and Culture 59 (4).
 With Andrew Russell.

 - 2017.
 “Cybersecurity Governance: A Prehistory and Its Implications.”
 Digital Policy, Regulation and Governance 19, no. 6 (July 26, 2017): 449–65. doi:10.1108/DPRG-05-2017-0026.